APA Corporation (APA) Shares Up Despite Recent Market Volatility

 APA’s Market Performance

-The stock of APA Corporation (APA) has seen a 7.60% increase in the past week, with a -9.79% drop in the past month, and a -20.83% fall in the past quarter.
-The volatility ratio for the week is 4.71%, and the volatility levels for the past 30 days are at 4.63% for APA.
-The simple moving average for the last 20 days is -2.55% for APA stock, with a simple moving average of -12.45% for the last 200 days.
+APA stock saw a decrease of 10.80% in the past week, with a monthly decline of -4.74% and a quarterly a decrease of -16.02%.
+The volatility ratio for the week is 2.97%, and the volatility levels for the last 30 days are 4.39% for APA Corporation (APA).
+The simple moving average for the last 20 days is 11.03% for APA stock, with a simple moving average of -2.24% for the last 200 days.

 Analysts’ Opinion of APA